Is An FHA Loan Right For You?

 Let’s say you have saved enough to put down 2.5% of the purchase price and need a bit more to put down the full 3.5%.
 What can you do?

-FHA offers a simple solution, and that is a down payment gift.
+FHA offers a simple solution: a down payment gift.
 This is where a relative (i.e., your sibling, parent, etc.), friend, or even your company “gifts” you the remaining amount needed to get to the 3.5% down payment requirement.

 The FHA home loan program allows for a “non-occupying co-borrower.”
 What is a non-occupying co-borrower?
 A non-occupying co-borrower, aka a co-signer on a mortgage, is a person who does not live in the home but will be on the loan application.